 Writing and speaking has been the blossoming of my life’s purpose.
 It has been my privilege to share my life’s experiences in my first book Returning to Myself (Fish Eagle Books) available from this website or as an e-book.

-My second book, The Voice of Reason is a collection of articles that have been published in all major media in South Africa and further afield.
+My second book, The Voice of Reason; Political Insights – a collection of articles that have been published in all major media in South Africa and further afield.
 These offer higher and better alternatives to political governance.
 Available as an e-book or hardcopy from Amazon.com.

-My third, The Art of Being a Divine Human, a set of three books, offers insights that delve deep into human experiences.
+My third, The Art of Being a Divine Human, Inspirational Insights – a set of books that offers the insights that delve deep into human experiences.
 These too, are available as a hardcopy or e-books from Amazon.com

 My wish for humanity is that each person heeds the call of the beat of their own drum, that it may lead them back to their Essential Self.